dmarshNAIT/dmarshNAIT.github.io/CPSC1012_lists.markdown

 permalink: /cpsc1012/lists
 ---
 # Lists
-Arrays were a type of collection class.
+Arrays are a type of collection class.
 All its elements are the same data type, and they are a set size (i.e. we can't change our mind later and increase the size of our array).

 Another type of collection class is a `List`, which will dynamically increase its size as required.